syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 #### Using event

-When the grid layout is used, you can increase the column width of each `DataFormItem` using the [ColumnSpan] property and it will be handled in the `GenerateDataFormItem` event.
+When the grid layout is used, increase the column width of each `DataFormItem` using the `ColumnSpan` property, and it will be handled in the `GenerateDataFormItem` event.

 {% tabs %}
 {% highlight C# %}